Guide: Campaign Communication Template Pack

 Why Communication Determines Participation

-Here is the pattern that kills idea programs.
+Here is the pattern that kills idea programmes.
 An organisation runs its first campaign.
 It goes reasonably well.
 Decent submissions, some standout ideas.
 Then nothing is communicated for six weeks.
 When the next campaign launches, participation is cut in half.
 Not because people stopped having ideas.
 Because the silence taught them it was not worth the effort to submit.

 Email 1: The Launch Announcement